alimavrakis/dotfiles/README.md

 # dotfiles

-Ali's repository of configuration files
+Ali's repository of configuration files.

 ## Quick Start

+### Prerequisites

+These instructions assume you have GNU Stow and Prezto installed.

 ### Clone this repository

-Start by cloning this repository into your dev directory by running the following command:
+Start by cloning this repository into your dev directory by running the following command: o

 `$ git clone git@github.com:alimavrakis/dotfiles.git ~/path/to/dev/directory`